Polite Persistence: 7 Ways to Book More Meetings

 Yikes.

-At EverTrue, we’ve always known something’s wrong with this situation.
-These data points mean that less than half of prospects in portfolio are getting personalized outreach from someone whose sole job it is to build relationships with them.
+At EverTrue, we’ve always known something was wrong with this situation.
+These data points mean that less than half of prospects in a portfolio are getting personalized outreach from someone whose sole job is to build relationships with them.
 And gift officers are spending more than 40% of their days doing administrative tasks (most of which could be automated).

 After ten years of working hand-in-hand with the best prospect researchers, gift officers, and alumni relations folks in the country, we devised a strategy-people-technology solution to address the gift officer activity problem that we observed.
 And just about two years ago, we decided to pilot our solution.
 We called it Donor Experience by EverTrue.